nablaFox/Frost/README.md

 > The CLI created and used by nablaFox

-**PMT** is a simple command-line interface designed to help manage projects efficiently.
+**pmt** is a simple command-line interface designed to help manage projects efficiently.
 It provides various features to streamline project organization and enhance productivity 🔥

 ## Configuration